Time and Date Stamps (logged): 03:32:08 08-29-2008 ¯²Ÿ²±Ÿ¯·¯·Ÿ±¸Ÿ±¯¯· Precalculus II

 .

-Problem B: Sketch the unit circle, indicate all angles which are multiples of pi/6 and indicate the x and y coordinates of the unit-circle point corresponding to each multiple.
-Use these values to make a table of sec(theta) vs. theta.
-Sketch on a single set of clearly labeled coordinate axes the graph of this function.
+Problem B: Sketch the unit circle, indicate all angles which are multiples of pi/4 and indicate the x and y coordinates of the unit-circle point corresponding to each multiple.
+Use these values to make a table of sin(theta) vs. theta, and a table of cos(theta) vs. theta.
+Sketch on a single set of clearly labeled coordinate axes the graph of each function.
 Be sure the horizontal-axis intercepts of the graph are labeled.

 .